Use the Date to Encourage More Math Thinking in

 In 2015, I started adding a little extra math into my classes, homeroom and last period (homeroom students again) - by using the date!
 I had done this years ago, but hadn't used the idea in a while, so I brought it back to my middle school math classroom in two ways

-The other way I used the date was to write the date so students have to evaluate an expression for each number in the date.
+The other way I used the date to include more math in the classroom was to write the date so students have to evaluate an expression for each number in the date.

 It's been fun to see some students writing these in the corner of their notebooks during class!
 Others have asked to write their equations or expressions on the board during the last period of the day.